-Ricardo ‘Ricky’ Rojas enters his seventh season as the assistant coach for the ETSU tennis program.
+Ricardo ‘Ricky’ Rojas enters his second year as the head coach for the women's tennis team.
+He previously spent nine years as the men's tennis assistant coach.

 A native of Caracas, Venezuela, Rojas joined the ETSU coaching staff in 2008 and has since helped lead the Buccaneer tennis program to conference tournament titles in each of his seven seasons.
 He also aided the Bucs to their first NCAA Tournament win in 2008 beating then-BIG EAST Champion Notre Dame; however, Rojas’s aid did not end there.
 In 2010, he helped the Bucs to a 9-1 conference record and their second NCAA Tournament win defeating Alabama 4-2.